Lab answer key: Implementing Security Solutions in Hybrid Scenarios

 -

-On the Settings | Defender plans page, select the tile Enable all Microsoft Defender for Cloud plans, and then select Save.
+On the Settings | Defender plans page, enable the Servers Defender plan, and then select Save.

 Note: To enable all Defender for Cloud features including threat protection capabilities, you must enable enhanced security features on the subscription containing the applicable workloads.
 Enabling it at the workspace level doesn’t enable just-in-time VM access, adaptive application controls, and network detections for Azure resources.
 In addition, the only Microsoft Defender plans available at the workspace level are Microsoft Defender for servers and Microsoft Defender for SQL servers on machines.